-Knitting Tips, Tricks & Mittens Prize Pk
+Knitting Tips, Tricks & Mittens Craft Books

 Knitting is an awesome hobby.
-Although it’s tragically deemed a craft implemented by the elderly only, young people, both men and women are embracing it and making it hip again.
+Although it’s tragically deemed a craft implemented by the elderly only, young people, both men, and women are embracing it and making it hip again.
 It’s an art that is fun to learn, but it does take lots of practice to grasp the basic and advanced stitches.
-If help is needed, some google it, some check out Youtube, and still, others consult and glean insight from craft books.
+If help is needed, some google it, come check out Youtube, and still, others consult and glean insight from craft books.
 I do all the above, but it’s nice to have a handy compendium, like the Knitting Bag of Tricks, that we can turn to quickly as a resource.

 Knitting Bag of Tricks